orlinbox/simple-slider/README.md

 * swipe (for touch devices)
 * accessibility
 * no flexbox
-* no JavaScript graceful degradation
+* "no JavaScript" graceful degradation

 ### How to use:
 * use the HTML from the JavaScript file (see the leading comment)
-* put the JavaScript file (require jQuery to work)
-* put the CSS (or SASS) file and modify to match your animation and style
+* put the CSS (or SASS) file and modify to match your style

 ### [SEE DEMO HERE](https://orlinbox.github.io/simple-slider/)